 In order to distance the airport from association with Shushan's political scandals, authorities renamed Shushan Airport the New Orleans Lakefront Airport.

-Following World War II, the airport lost commercial flights to Moisant Field (now Louis Armstrong International Airport), but it remains very busy handling personal and company flights, flight schools, and some military flights.
+Following World War II, the airport lost commercial flights to Moisant Field (now Louis Armstrong International Airport), but it continues to handle personal and company flights, flight schools, and some military flights.